 A big myth is that replacement windows will eliminate maintenance.
 In a way this is true because they are disposable.

 You install them; 10-20 years later, you throw them out and, again, buy new windows.
 Even so, the public has been sold on the myth of no maintenance, but there will ALWAYS be maintenance.

 - For appearance sake alone, you certainly will be painting those windows even if they are vinyl.
 They too will fade over time, just as aluminum sided homes, which were once touted as “maintenance-free” are being painted.

-- When wood is continually maintained, its life expectancy can be about 200 years.
+- When wood is continually maintained, its life expectancy can be about 200 years to indefinite.
 On the other hand, according to studies, vinyl has a life expectancy of only about 20 years.
 The plasticizers in vinyl will evaporate over time, making the vinyl brittle and subject to cracking.
 And what cost are you imposing on future owners or your poor unsuspecting children when your venture doesn’t last?
 Go with time-tested materials: paint on wood.

 - How are you going to replace a double-glazed pane of glass when it breaks?
 Manufacturers frequently modify their product line and technology quickly changes.
 You may, therefore, need to replace the entire sash and frame.
 Many other components of replacement windows deteriorate relatively quickly.

 - The seal around double glazing can fail within 10 years, resulting in condensation between the panes of glass.
 This will require replacement, too – not repair.
 Many of the plastic and neoprene seals, which hold the glass in place in vinyl and aluminum and new wood windows, also degrade in ultraviolet light.